BenLand100/benland/content/post/2021-10-31 The Beginnings of a Low Frequency RF Receiver Using a MicroZed FPGA.md

 $$
 \tan{\phi} = \frac{b}{a}
 $$
-These expressions are used as the definition of the modulus (or absolute value) and argument (or phase) of the complex number $c$.
+These expressions are used as the definition of the modulus (or absolute value) and argument (or phase) of the complex number $z$.
 $$
 |z| = c = \sqrt{a^2 + b^2}
 $$